bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-teardrops.md

 > "The emptiness is heavier than you think."

 "Teardrops" is the third song on the album [POST HUMAN: SURVIVAL HORROR](ph-survival-horror).
+Several shots from the official music video can be seen in [Unbeleevable Episode 2](../for-sof/unbeleevable2), confirming it to be about the character [Skys](../characters/skys) in the ARG interpretation of the songs.

 ***